jrmeyerhofer/LITA2017/Lesson_6/README.md

 	var ISBNlinkcell = sheet.getRange("D"+i);
 	ISBNlinkcell.setValue(ISBNURL);

-        // Sets the row to a height of 100 pixels so we can see the image sheet.setRowHeight(i, 200);
+        // Sets the row to a height and width so we can see the image sheet.setRowHeight(i, 200);
+        sheet.setColumnWidth(3, 175);

 	//clear the variables
 	locURL = "";